henrycatalinismith/notebook/2019-04-20-circ/index.md

 ---
 title: circ
+description: |
-description: A C implementation of Bresenham's circle algorithm
+  A C implementation of Bresenham's circle algorithm.
+  I'm tired of having to dig this out of Google so I'm keeping a copy of it here from now on.
+date: 2019-04-20
 permalink: /circ/
 layout: note
 ---